atreyu1968/kdp-optimizer/replit.md

 ## Overview

 KDP Optimizer AI is a productivity application designed to automate the optimization of book metadata for Amazon Kindle Direct Publishing (KDP).
-The application analyzes manuscript content using AI and generates market-specific metadata including titles, descriptions, keywords, categories, and pricing recommendations across multiple Amazon marketplaces (US, Spain, Germany, France, Italy, UK, Brazil).
+The application analyzes manuscript content using AI and generates market-specific metadata including titles, descriptions, keywords, categories, and pricing recommendations across multiple Amazon marketplaces (US, Spain, Spain/Catalan, Germany, France, Italy, UK, Brazil).

 The tool follows a multi-step workflow: manuscript upload → configuration → AI analysis → results display.
 It processes book manuscripts to extract themes and entities, researches optimal keywords for each target market, and generates SEO-optimized metadata ready to copy directly into the KDP dashboard.

 **Language:** Application interface is in Spanish (neutral Latin American Spanish) for accessibility to Spanish-speaking authors.

+**Supported Manuscript Languages:** English, Spanish, Catalan, German, French, Italian, Portuguese

 **KDP Optimization:** Implements best practices based on Amazon's A9 algorithm, focusing on conversion optimization, long-tail keywords, and compliance with KDP content guidelines.